Ph0rk0z/SageAttention2/README.md

 fused kernel : working on SM75

-qattn: compiles and runs when selected (nans)
+qattn: fixed MMA from https://github.com/1506086927

 9/1/25 - triton w/fused works on ComfyUI with SageAttention command line.
+12/13/25 - mma nan is fixed but speeds still not beating xformers when compiled